-Updated January 6th, 2016: If you’ve spent any time at all looking for deals on TurboTax, you’ve probably noticed that there are a ton of them advertised.
-From various deals offered by a number of different banks (i.e. Bank of America, Wells Fargo), member-only clubs (i.e. USAA, AAA), financial institutions (i.e. Fidelity, Schwab, Vanguard), and credit card companies (i.e. Chase, Capital One) it can be confusing.
-Well, we’re here to break out the details for you to make sure your discount is correctly applied to your order of TurboTax Online.
+Updated March 20th, 2017: If you’ve spent any time at all looking for deals on TurboTax, you’ve probably noticed that there are a ton of them advertised.
+From various deals found on our main TurboTax deals page to those that may be offered by your bank (i.e. Bank of America or Wells Fargo), your member-only club (i.e. AAA Automobile Club), your financial institution (i.e. Fidelity, Schwab, Vanguard), or even your credit card company (i.e. Chase, Capital One), it can be confusing.
+Well, we’re here to break out the details for you to make sure your discount is correctly applied to your 2017 order of TurboTax made at intuit.com.

 How a Turbotax Discount is applied to your order.